SEBFay/Dell-Precision-3541-Hackintosh-OpenCore/log.md

 - config: Added support for macOS Sonoma WiFi, Disabled SIP for post-install/upgrade OCLP Patch
 - bootarg: -igfxblr replaced by -igfxblt, added -igfxbls for smooth brightness control.
 See： [WhateverGreen](https://github.com/acidanthera/WhateverGreen?tab=readme-ov-file#global)
 - Tested compatible with macOS 14.4

+## 03-29-2024:
+- OpenCOre: Updated to 0.9.9
+- Kexts: Updated some of them, deleted IntelSnowMausi.kext
+- Changed SMBIOS to MacBookPro16,3 for Type-C to DP